MouXuanKang/SoundFieldINN/README.md

 Instead of feeding the network with [1,1]arrays, each batch is fed with [1,49]arrays.But incomplete due to a Type error.

 TypeError: Failed to convert object of type <class 'sciann.functionals.variable.Variable'> to Tensor.
 Contents: <sciann.functionals.variable.Variable object at 0x7fd4252b18d0>.
 Consider casting elements to a supported type.
+*Governing equations is Inhomogeneous Helmholtz equation* *The main scenario is engineering application, so domain can't use [1,1]*

 ## References：
 1. Haghighat E, Bekar A C, Madenci E, et al. A nonlocal physics-informed deep learning framework using the peridynamic differential operator[J].
 Computer Methods in Applied Mechanics and Engineering, 2021, 385: 114012.